KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GmailFeed by shaneapowell](https://github.com/shaneapowell/MMM-GmailFeed)

-1. `package.json` issue: No repository field.
-2. `package.json` issue: No license field.
-3. Recommendation: Found `new Date()` in file `MMM-GmailFeed.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+1. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-google-route by mrdis](https://github.com/mrdis/MMM-google-route)